apollographql/apollo-kotlin-normalized-cache/Writerside/topics/options.md

 ## `allowCachedPartialResults`

 Sets whether to allow partial results to be returned from the cache.
-If set to false, if any field is missing in the cache, the returned response has a null data and a non-null exception of type CacheMissException.
+If set to false, if any field is missing in the cache, the returned response has a null data and a non-null exception of type `CacheMissException`.

 ## `maxStale`